-(a) In computing time under these rules, the day of the act, event or default from which the designated period of time begins to run shall not be included.
-The last day of the period shall be included unless it is a Saturday, Sunday or legal holiday, in which event the period runs until the end of the next day which is not a Saturday, Sunday or legal holiday.
+(b)(3) The last day of the period shall be included unless it is a Saturday, Sunday, or legal holiday, in which event the period runs until the end of the next day which is not a Saturday, Sunday, or legal holiday.

-(b) The court may, with or without motion or notice, for cause shown, order the time period enlarged if request is made before the period has expired.
+(c) The court may, with or without motion or notice, for cause shown, order the time period enlarged if request is made before the period has expired.
 The court may consider a motion to grant an enlargement of a time period made after the period has expired, and may grant the motion, if there is a reasonable excuse for failure to act within the period.